 The last month has been the most significant for a long while with TPP.
 Apart from health revelations, which are always a reminder to eat healthy and live life to the full, The Plastic Project is about to be a part of big shift.

 This week we send out the last of our books, thank you to everyone for the patience in waiting for them, it’s been a great journey making them, but as we’ve created more stories and images we’ve kept wanting to add them.
-But now it is finished, and you can still get hold of Dispatched From A Plastic Planet –
+But now it is finished, it is now sold out.

 When we started plastic in the ocean was a known, but not widely known, and using my own and loads of other surf photographers images we trod a path from small events to schools to film festivals, talking and showing images and film.
 I’m not sure how many people we have stood up in front of but, it’s in the tens of thousands.